francomei/francomei/README.md

 ### 🙋‍♂️ About Me :

-- 🌍  I'm based in Buenos Aires, Argentina.
+- 🌍  I'm based in Córdoba, Argentina.
 - 💻 I am currently looking for a job
 - 📩 Contact me
 - Linkedin: https://www.linkedin.com/in/franco-meinardo-1980b2232/